Chapter Four.

 "Look, di, you're one of the smartest people I know.
 You're strong, intelligent, and brave."
 Veda replied, moving closer to give her a comforting hug.
 "You'll do just fine, I believe that."

-"Lord, be with me." she whispered in her thoughts, her heart echoing a silent prayer.
-"Only You know what tomorrow holds."
+“Lord, be with me,” she whispered in her thoughts, her heart echoing a silent prayer.
+“Only You know what tomorrow holds.”

-After a few minutes, her eyelids grew heavy, her mind drifting toward sleep as the weight of her worries faded away, if only for the night.
+Her mind drifted, the sharp edges of her fears softening as the weight of her worries faded, if only for the night.